y-scope/spider/python/spider-py/README.md

 ```

 ### Setup MariaDB for Storage Unit Tests

-To run storage unit tests, we need to create an instance of MariaDB first.
+To run storage unit tests, we need to create a MariaDB instance first.

 ```shell
 docker run \
         --detach \